mylee16/taxi-analytics-services/README.md

 3. `bin/setup`

 The project is dockerised using docker-compose.
 First, pytest is run to check for code coverage.
-Next, the dockerfile is executed, including installing python packages and build the container.
+Next, the dockerfile is executed, including installing python packages and building the container.

 4. `bin/run`